Installing a solar

 simply using less hot water.
 Outside of installing a

-solar system, this is far and away the most effective way to
+solar collector or heat pump heater, this is far and away the most effective way to

 reduce your water heating costs.
 Here are your main